OpenNebula/docs/source/installation_and_configuration/opennebula_services/monitoring.rst

 Configure OpenNebula
 --------------------

-No initial configuration is required, because monitoring daemon is enabled by default in :ref:`/etc/one/oned.conf <oned_conf>` as a monitor driver.
+No initial configuration is required because the monitoring daemon is enabled by default in :ref:`/etc/one/oned.conf <oned_conf>` as a monitor driver.

 For example: